seniorjoinu/candid-gradle-plugin/README.md

 }
 ...
 candid {
+    sourceSets {
+        main {
+            candid {
+                srcDir "path to the did files"
+            }
+        }
+    }
-  didPath = "path to the did file" genPath = "path to the generated kotlin file" genPackage = "package of the generated kotlin file" }
+    genPackage = "package of the generated kotlin file" }
 ```